 The YMCA offers two membership fee payment options.
 Members can remit the entire annual fee once a year, or choose our popular EZ Pay monthly bank or credit/debit card draft.
 You confirm the payment withdraw date, amount, and account when you sign up.
 It’s that easy!

 CHANGE IN MEMBERSHIP STATUS

-Please inform Member Service if a change has been made to your address, phone number, bank draft info, and email address.
+Please inform Member Services if a change has been made to your address, phone number, bank draft info, and email address.

 If you wish to cancel your membership, please call your local YMCA.
 You will need to provide a 10-day written notice (letter, fax, or email) prior to the first of the month so that we may stop payment on a bank draft.

 Please present your membership card each time you visit the YMCA.
 Members without membership cards will be asked to show photo ID before entering the facility.